What does representative APR mean in car finance ads?

 Car finance calculator in a showroom

-You will often see the term ‘APR’ used in car advertising.
+You will often see the acronym ‘APR’ used in car advertising.
 It stands for ‘Annual Percentage Rate’ – in other words, the total cost of borrowing a certain amount of money for 12 months.

 Although the monthly repayments are fixed, the earlier payments will include more interest but less of the loan balance.
 Things change towards the end of the finance period, when the repayments include less interest and more of the balance.